-Clifton Gilley is an analyst with Gartner's Tech Product Manager team within the Technology and Service Providers research unit.
+Clifton ("Cliff") Gilley is an analyst with Gartner's Tech CEO team within the High Tech Insights research unit.
 Mr. Gilley's research deals with product management across various technology domains, with a special focus on digital product management and Agile product design and development principles.
 He joined Gartner in 2018, and has served as Key Initiative Leader for Product Development and Product Life Cycle Management, as well as played critical roles in the development of the High Tech Product Management Score and High Tech Product Management Benchmarks tools.
+He currently advises startup and growth phase companies on all things related to the product lifecycle -- from ideation to design through to delivery and post-release success.

 DiscoverReady, Director of Product Marketing, 2 years